-The following procedures provided below ensure that outages are minimized and that you can continue to access your data.
+The following procedures provided below ensure that outages are minimized, with continued access to your data.
 These procedures explain how to:

-- Partition an un-partitioned SL8500 or SL3000 into two or more partitions. - Modify the partitions in an SL8500 or SL3000 that is already partitioned. - Merge a partitioned SL8500 or SL3000 so it is a single un-partitioned ACS.
+- Partition an un-partitioned SL8500 or SL3000 into two or more partitions. - Modify the partitions in an SL8500 or SL3000 that is already partitioned. - Merge a partitioned SL8500 or SL3000 so it is a single, un-partitioned ACS.